10 Professional development goals examples that get results

 What are some workplace-specific professional development goals?

-Drilling down further, let's look at some real-world examples of workplace-specific professional development goals.
+Drilling down further, let's look at real-world examples of workplace-specific professional development goals.

 Take Alex, for example.
 Alex's professional development plan is to excel in her current position and prepare for promotion to a technical lead role.
 This is how she plans to achieve these measurable goals: